-hare a deep love for their art and a common desire to achieve excellence.
+The faculty and students in the music department share a deep love for their art and a common desire to achieve excellence.
 The curriculum provides preparation for careers in music while also preparing student for further study at four-year institutions.
 The department offers a balanced education within a multi-faceted musical experience.
 It is the goal of the department to help students develop their musical and intellectual potential to each student's highest possible level.